lanilynchey/lace/docs/03_mechanics/inheritance_chains/04_detailed_traces/10_full_ancestral_chains.md

 - Can cancel karma (loop termination before return)
 - Requires coherence (stable enough to release)
 - Consciousness chooses to forgive (not automatic)
+- Attention redirects focus from wound to release
 - Touches all Tier 1 axioms (comprehensive transformation force)

 ---